MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 workflow can properly access the InfluxDB instance and your all-access token is valid.
 Well done !

 Access your InfluxDB instance via the web interface.
 Go to :octicon:`upload` **Load Data > Buckets**.
-You should see a new bucket named **influxdb-guide**.
+You should see a new bucket named **bioreactor-workflow/influxdb-guide**.
 You may have to refresh the page.

 .. error::
     If the **create_bucket** job failed or you don't see the bucket, check the logs of the job for